InsertCoolNameHere/RHIG/README.md

 RHIG is a framework designed for the ROOTS-Subterra project that handles the identification of data blocks against a spatiotemporal user query and manages automated download/update with inbuilt data-integrity check.
 For more details about the project, click [here].

 The RADIX+ framework consists of the following components:
-1)	A Front-end Visualization Framework [Link]
+1)	A Front-end Visualization Framework [Link](http://radix.cs.colostate.edu/)
-2)	Back-end Distributed Storage System for Pre-processing, Storage & Retrieval
+2)	Back-end Distributed Storage System for Pre-processing, Storage & Retrieval [Link] ([Link](https://bitbucket.org/InsertCoolNameHere/radix/))
-3)	Command-based Customizable Data Retrieval for the user with Integrity Check [Link]
+3)	Command-based Customizable Data Retrieval for the user with Integrity Check (RHIG)

 This repository contains the source code and deployment instructions for the RHIG.